Chaitanya0315/Testing/Docs/ProjectPlan.md

 **Requirements and Documentation Engineer**

-Team member in this role will be responsible for maintaining the comprehensive architecture and make sure that the application deisgn attains requirements.
-For dosumentation purposes, this team member will be responsible for taking information from rest fo the team in order to generate/maintain all the documentation/deliverables pertaining to the project.
+Team member in this role will be responsible for maintaining the comprehensive architecture and make sure that the application design attains requirements.
+For documentation purposes, this team member will be responsible for taking information from rest of the team in order to generate/maintain all the documentation/deliverables pertaining to the project.
 Person in this role will also keep a track of all the design/choices team takes as the project progress through its various stages.

 **Software Tester**